Seppli11/ZHAW-Summary/summaries/24FS/CCP2/3_Kubernetes.md

 There are different strategies how to update and roll back:

 * Recreate
-  Kill the existing pods and bring up the new container, but the app as downtime
+  Kill the existing pods and bring up the new container, but the app has a downtime
 * Rolling Update
-  Gradually brings up new pods and kills old pods gradually.
+  Brings up new pods and kills old pods gradually.
 During a rolling update, the minimum required number of pods are running.
 As can be seen in the diagram below, Kubernetes first starts a new `v.2` pod before killing an old `v.1` pod.
 In the case of a rollback, this process is done in reverse.
   <img src="./res/Kubernetes/image-20240306084509669.png" alt="image-20240306084509669" style="zoom:50%;" />

 ### DaemonSet

-A daemon set is a special version of a replica set, which ensures that a pod is running on each working node (or on a specify set of nodes).
+A daemon set is a special version of a replica set, which ensures that a pod is running on each working node (or on a specified set of nodes).
 This is useful for services which need a representation on each node.
 For example network management, log/metrics collection pods, cluster monitoring, ...

 ![image-20240306084848790](./res/Kubernetes/image-20240306084848790.png)